-New classes of compression algorithms, such as those coming out of NOAA, are performing by almost a factor of two to one greater then the ability of conventional compression algorithms when applied to this problem.
-By this, NOAA mean where conventional algorithms might achieve a 1.5 to 1 or 2 to 1 "Lossless" reduction in data volume when applied to satellite Earth science data; new classes of algorithms, such as those emerging from NOAA research, are yielding reductions of 3 to 1 for multi-spectral Imager data, near 4 to 1 for dispersive hyper-spectral sounder data such as the AIRS instrument, and with preliminary results reductions of 4 to 1 and 5 to 1 for FTS/Michelson interferometer data.
+NOAA discovered the compression of satellite Earth science data to be a unique problem generated by unique sensor data patterns.
+As a rule, new classes of compression algorithms, such as that coming out of NOAA's funded research, are outperforming the ability of conventional compression algorithms by almost a two to one factor when applied to this problem.
+Where conventional algorithms that might achieve a 1.5 to 1 or 2 to 1 "Lossless" reduction in data volume when applied to satellite Earth science data; new classes of algorithms, such as those emerging from NOAA research, are yielding reductions or 3;1, 4:1 and 5:1.